tkesgar/reine/README.md

 ### Always revalidate

-Setting `maxAge` to 0 and `staleAge` to Infinity will cause the SWR instance to always revalidate the value on every calls, but returns the stale value instantly.
-This behaviour might be desirable if stale values are preferable and revalidation is "cheap".
+Setting `maxAge` to `0` and `staleAge` to `Infinity` will cause the function to always revalidate the value on every calls, but returns the stale value instantly.
+This behaviour might be desirable if stale values are acceptable and revalidation is "cheap".

 ```ts